LesFerch/WinSetView/Manual.md

 1 em at 150% = 12 pixels\
 Explorer uses ems internally for all its default column widths.
 This keeps the amount of text displayed in each column constant as screen scaling is changed.

-Please note that you can set the width as small as 1em, but Explorer will expand the column width to it's minimum allowed value when you drag the column width control in Explorer Details view.
+Please note that you can set the width as small as 1em, but Explorer will expand the column width to its minimum allowed value when you drag the column width control in Explorer Details view.
 The minimum value cannot be overridden.

 If you wish to enter the column width in *pixels*, hold **Alt** and **click** the input width field you wish to adjust.
 A dialog will open showing the width in pixels: